ciferresearch/CLEO-Project/README.md

 ### Hyperledger Besu Network

-After initial testing on Ganache, you can deploy the project to a more extensive Hyperledger Besu network.
+After initial testing on Ganache, you can deploy the project to a more extensive **Hyperledger Besu** network.

-1. **Install Hyperledger Besu**: Follow the installation instructions on the [Hyperledger Besu documentation page](https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation/).
+1. **Install Hyperledger Besu**: Install Hyperledger Besu using the [Quorum Developer Quickstart](https://besu.hyperledger.org/private-networks/tutorials/quickstart).
+The Quorum Developer Quickstart uses the Hyperledger Besu Docker image to run a private IBFT 2.0 network of Besu nodes managed by Docker Compose.

 ### MetaMask